nodemailer/nodemailer/README.md

 	    pass: "my.password"
 	}

-NB!
-Set *ssl* to true only with SSL connection (port 465).
-If you are connecting to a server with STARTTLS support (ie. port 25 or 587), leave *ssl* to false.
+### TLS Support (port 587)

+If you want to use TLS/STARTTLS (port 587), leave *ssl* to false or do not set it, encryption will be started automatically when needed.

+    nodemailer.SMTP = {
+        host: "smtp.gmail.com",
+        port: 587,
+        ssl: false,
+        use_authentication: true,
+        user: "my.username@gmail.com",
+        pass: "my.password"
+    }

 E-mail Message Fields
 --------------------